laurawpaaby/EduChatEval/docs/user_guides/guide.md

 ```

-In this example a system prompt and seed message is given directly, see [Templates](frameworks.md) for how to structure a `YAML` input instead.
+In this example a system prompt and seed message is given directly.
+Alternatively, this can be structured as a `YAML` input, see [*Templates*](frameworks.md) for examples.
 ```python
 # making the custom prompt as dict
 custom_prompts = {